Shiryou/kiranwelle/content/birthright-modding-reference.md

 5. Enter `w %F` into the *Parameters* field and check the checkbox for *Use short paths and file names (MSDOS 8.3 format)*.

 SLADE unfortunately uses path variables with quotes and Linux-style path separaters, which Birthright doesn't understand.

+## Playing Birthright maps in GZDoom

+You can play Birthright levels in [GZDoom][gzdoom] by loading the WAD file along with [BIRTHRT.WAD][anchor-birthrt-wad].

+    gzdoom.exe -iwad DOOM.WAD -file C:\path\to\BIRTHRT.WAD C:\BIRTHRT\WADS\ENDIE_MW.WAD

+## Obtaining BIRTHRT.WAD

+: *This section is currently a placeholder.
+There are a few development tasks that must be implemented in BRUT before these steps can be completed.*

 ## Format documentation: Adventure maps (`.WAD`)
 The WAD file format (Birthright uses vanilla PWADs) was created to store game data for Doom and the Doom family of games.
 It is a well defined file type.
 Please review the format information on [DoomWiki][doomwiki-wad].